-Perhaps it’s not a surprise that both SAP and NetSuite have a similar background, having both been developed in the 1990s and their customer base comprise thousands of people worldwide.
-Their systems have been built organically from the ground up, rather than integrating stand-alone applications, which allows their users to interact with a single data source and obtain full view of their business processes in one system.
+Perhaps it’s not a surprise that both SAP and NetSuite have a similar background, having both been developed in the 1990s and their customer base comprises thousands of people worldwide.
+Their systems have been built organically from the ground up, rather than integrating stand-alone applications, which allows their users to interact with a single data source and obtain a full view of their business processes in one system.

 Let’s take a closer look at the what the two ERP solutions do:

-- SAP can effortlessly manage supply chain, inventory, product lifecycle, CRM, finance, and human resources in one place
+- SAP can effortlessly manage supply chain, inventory, product lifecycle, CRM, finance and human resources in one place

 - The solution will also provide you with access to business intelligence and analytical tools that will further help you streamline your business and give you a competitive edge